ThomasRoca/Lecture-Columbia-Science-Po-2017/README.md

  	- Sensor data (Sat., IoT, Cell-phone)
  	- Social network data
    	- Use case:
-	    - Using cell phone to monitor displacement (use case: [Flowminder 2015 EarthQuake in Nepal](http://www.flowminder.org/case-studies/nepal-earthquake-2015))
 	    - vulnerability to flood using statellite imagery (use case: [Cloud to Street /AFD study](http://librairie.afd.fr/nt25-va-vunerability-flooding-senegal/))
 - Big Data: big difficulty to get access to it
     - Privacy, security, business